hbc/knowledgebase/r/rshiny_server.md

 <img src="Shiny_images/Return_text_app_hello.png" width="300">
 </p>

+**NOTE: If you look at your console it is currently listening for input and you cannot use your console for other tasks.
+Before you can do anything else in R you will need to close the app or hit the stop sign in the console.**

 Let's discuss what is happening here:

 - `ui <- fluidPage()` Using a `fluidPage` function to to render an HTML and assigning it to the `ui` object
 - `inputText("input_text", "My input text"),` This is the input text that we are going to give to the server and it is going to be assigned the variable `input$input_text`.
-The `"My input text"` is what we want to title the text box. **Also, note the use of a comma at the end of this `inputText`** function.
+The `"My input text"` is what we want to title the text box. **Also, note the use of a comma at the end of this `inputText()`** function.
 Each function inside of the `fluidPage()` function needs to be separated by a comma.
 - `outputText("output_text")` This is the output text from the server that we want displayed.

 - `server <- function(input, output){}` We are opening a function on the server side and assigning it to the `server` object